MbabaziOwen/software-construction-mobile-app/README.md

 ### 1. App Overview

 #### Problem the App Solves
 Spotify addresses the challenge of accessing, discovering, and managing digital music content.
-Traditionally, users had to purchase, download, and store music files manually.
-Spotify removes this burden by providing instant access to millions of songs and podcasts through online streaming.
+Originally, users had to search different websites and applications, which were sometimes unreliable, so as to purchase, download, and store music files.
+Spotify removes this burden by providing instant access to millions of songs and podcasts within a single application through online streaming.

-From a software construction perspective, Spotify abstracts complex systems such as content storage, copyright enforcement, recommendation algorithms, and network streaming into a single user-friendly application.
+From a software construction perspective, Spotify draws complex systems such as content storage, copyright enforcement, algorithms for user recommendations, and network streaming into a single user-friendly application.

 #### Primary Users
 Spotify serves multiple categories of users: